 The Amplify Science digital teacher experience offers many useful features, including:

 You’ll find preparation and instructional information at the unit level, lesson level, and activity level within Amplify Science.
 Check out our navigation tour to see what this looks like, or simply keep reading.
+(Some of the navigational elements in this video may not match the information in this article.)

 For unit-level information, select a unit from the Year Overview page and you’ll see the Unit Overview page, which looks like the following: